FrancisMurillo/xlchip/README.md

-chip
+xlchip
 ====

 A VBA module manager that installs other related modules for you.

 When creating a VBA project, I find myself looking for two things: a testing framework and a code import/export tool.
 The latter being more important as I can setup a code management process for my VBA modules to a VCS such as Git or Mercurial.
-VB is forthcoming with these so I created <a href="https://github.com/FrancisMurillo/vase">vase</a> and <a href="https://github.com/FrancisMurillo/wheat">wheat</a> to respectively address the issue in some way.
+VB is forthcoming with these so I created <a href="https://github.com/FrancisMurillo/xlvase">vase</a> and <a href="https://github.com/FrancisMurillo/xlwheat">wheat</a> to respectively address the issue in some way.
 But installing the projects by importing the modules manually is such a chore, that's why this was born.

 This module manager downloads the project files from the net and installs the modules specified by that project.
 However, this isn't a module namespace resolution tool and all that.
 This is just an import tool for the pragmatic VBA developer who just wants to install the modules to start working.